daenney/daenney.github.io/_posts/2019-04-07-home-automation.md

 onto Trådfri.
 Trådfri lets you subscribe to devices on its bridge.
 This fits much nicer with how we're using MQTT and means that the state of a device is almost instantly updated everywhere, instead of the short but noticeable 2s delay the Hue app suffers from.
-Trådfri bulbs, at the time, wewe also less expensive which made equipping the whole house with them much more financially bearable.
+Trådfri bulbs, at the time, were also less expensive which made equipping the whole house with them much more financially bearable.
 The Hue bulbs do have a bigger color spectrum and white temperature range but the Trådfri bulbs turn out to be good enough for my needs.